tj-actions/glob/README.md

 ## Usage

-> **Warning**:
+> **Warning**
 >
 > *   Ensure that subdirectory patterns are prefixed with `**/` as `**.yml` only matches yml files in the top level directory and should be replaced with `**/*.yml`.
-> *   All multi line string patterns are specified without quotes.
+> *   All multi-line string patterns are specified without quotes.
 See: https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet for more examples of filter patterns

 ```yaml
 ...